Isaacprogi/decktask/README.md

 ## Usage
 After logging in or signing up, you can start by creating a new task using the "Add Task" button.
-Each task requires a title and description, and you can optionally set a priority and deadline.
+Each task requires a title and a deadline is attached to any task.
 Use the dashboard to view, edit, or delete your tasks.

 ## Contributing